How to pass run time values to tools

 They work outside of traditional scoping rules, so you donβt need to have a direct reference to the declared variable to access its value.

-Below, we declare a tool that updates a central userToPets
+Below, we declare a tool that updates a central userToPets state based

-on a context variable called userId
+on a context variable called userId.
+Note that this userId is not

 part of the tool schema or input: